KittyCAD/modeling-app/README.md

 ```

 If you want to limit to a single browser use `--project="webkit"` or `firefox`, `Google Chrome`
-Or comment out browsers in `playwright.config.ts`
+Or comment out browsers in `playwright.config.ts`.

-// note chromium has encoder compat issues which is why were testing against the branded 'Google Chrome'
+note chromium has encoder compat issues which is why were testing against the branded 'Google Chrome'

 You may consider using the VSCode extension, it's useful for running individual threads, but some some reason the "record a test" is locked to chromium with we can't use.
 A work around is to us the CI `yarn playwright codegen -b wk --load-storage ./store localhost:3000`